 ERIC aims to promote and/or advance the assessment of TP53 gene aberrations for diagnostic purposes by educating the hematological community about; 1) the need for performing such tests in all cases that require therapy, in both first and subsequent lines of treatment; 2) the quality of the appropriate techniques to be utilized by diagnostic laboratories to ensure reliable and comparable results across different institutions in Europe and elsewhere.

 Ultimately, this will improve optimal patient care and will increase the availability of relevant tests, allowing clinical study groups, as well as the pharmaceutical industry, to focus on these particularly difficult-to-treat CLL patients and channel them to clinical trials aimed at further improving long-term outcomes.

 The project is addressed to all scientific personnel working in laboratories performing diagnostics for patients with CLL including: those who have never performed the analyses in the past, those who have recently introduced novel diagnostics and need reassurance on the correctness of the procedure, and those already experienced in their use who need official certification of quality control for applied methodologies.
 It is also aims to increase physicians’ awareness of the need to test all CLL patients requiring therapy in order to select the most appropriate treatment for each case.
-The proposal will accomplish its goals using the following approaches:

 WORKING PLAN AND SPECIFIC OBJECTIVES